Radio Connection Students Who Get a Mentor are Learning How to be a DJ

 - Weather Reporting

 The Film Connection has mentor programs in more than 250 U.S. cities in all fifty states.
 With corporate headquarters in Los Angeles, California and New York City, the Entertainment Career Connection schools are unlike any others, as students learn from successful mentors in real world situations in real studio and film sets as opposed to simulated classrooms.

 Nationally, nearly two dozen student loan lenders have announced they are restricting, suspending or terminating new loans to students through the Federal Family Education Loan Program, or FFEL, the federally-guaranteed, low-cost initiative that provided college financing last year to 7 million students around the country.

 About Entertainment Career Connection, Inc.

 Founded in 1984, the Entertainment Career Connection, Inc. has provided educational apprentice (extern) programs for the film, radio, television and the music recording industries in more than 100 U.S. cities in all 50 states.
 The schools, where graduates find their dream careers, provide the entertainment industry with apprentices and entry level employees.
-The Entertainment Career Connection offers a complete financial aid package from Sallie Mae the nation’s leading provider of student loans, and other financial aid programs.

 E: [email protected]